hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Training/03_Finalize/README.md

-# Aggregating the WRF-Hydro Modeling Application output to twelve-digit hydrologic unit codes (HUC12s)
+# Finalizing the Spatially Aggregated WRF-Hydro Modeling Application outputs

 **Workflow Authors:** Kevin Sampson and Aubrey Dugger at NSF National Center for Atmospheric Research (NCAR)

-The aggregation workflow consists of 1 python script and 4 jupyter notebooks.
+The aggregation workflow consists of 2 jupyter notebooks.
 The python script houses various functions that the jupyter notebooks call to conduct calculations.
 This workflow aggregates key variables from the 10-year WRF-Hydro Modeling Application forced with CONUS404-BA to the contiguous United States (CONUS) water boundary dataset (WBD) HUC12s for the years 2010-2021.
 Additional steps are included in this workflow that prepare the data for publication and make the outputs comparable to the [National Hydrologic Model/Precipitation-Runoff Modeling System (NHM/PRMS)](https://www.usgs.gov/mission-areas/water-resources/science/national-hydrologic-model-infrastructure) model outputs.
 Originally generated for the National Integrated Water Availability Assessment (NIWAA) reports, the 10-year WRF-Hydro modeling application outputs were aggregated to HUC12 catchments by Kevin Sampson and Aubrey Dugger using NCAR HPC systems and published to [Science Base](https://www.sciencebase.gov/catalog/item/6411fd40d34eb496d1cdc99d).

 ## Input Data
 The input data for this workflow consist of the WRF-Hydro modeling application monthly summary outputs and static files.
 The monthly summaries are the outputs from the hourly to monthly section of this workflow.
 In addition to variables differing by dimension, they also differ by resolution.
 This requires different HUC12 grid sizes to be used in the aggregation.